-Behind every business success story, there is a maintenance team working behind the scenes to ensure all business activities’ smooth flow.
+Behind every business success story, there is a maintenance team working behind the scenes to ensure all business operations and activities flow smoothly.

-Like any other business function, the maintenance department has many moving parts, and getting all of them to work in sync is a daily grind – even more so if the department is underfunded and has limited resources.
+Like any other business function, the maintenance department has many moving parts.
+Getting all of them to work in sync is a daily grind – even more so if the department is underfunded and under-resourced.

-Be that as it may, to organize an efficient maintenance department you need to know what is the purpose of maintenance, how to define smart goals, and how to set up your maintenance team for success.
+Be that as it may, to organize an efficient maintenance department you need to know the purpose of maintenance at your organization, how to define smart goals, and how to set up your maintenance team for success.

 What is the main purpose of a maintenance department?